mcne65/nem2-workshop-nem-applied-to-supply-chain/_lessons/02-prepare-your-workstation.markdown

 ## Downloading the project files
 This workshop is project based.
-We are going to add some new features to an existing project.
+You are going to add some new features to an existing project.

 Download the workshop repository.